 Legal Responsibility

-In many areas, a protection dog equals a “weapon” under civil law.
-You’re liable for any bite called excessive.
+In many areas, a protection dog may be classified differently under civil law.
+You are liable for any bite called excessive.
+Familiarize yourself with dog bite liability laws in your region.
 Know your local rules on leash length, warning signs, and transport crates.

 Retirement Planning

-Around age 7–9, most german shepherd guard dogs slow down.
+Around age 7–9, most German Shepherd guard dogs slow down.
 Shift them to lighter duties, deterrent patrols, family walks, and start grooming a successor if you still need active security.
-Joint supplements, weight control, and lower jumps keep senior dogs comfy.
+Using the best hip and joint supplements alongside weight control can keep senior dogs comfortable.

 Key Takeaways